jamesward/gcp-infra-stuff/network/NAT/README.md

 ## What are we going to do?
 Configure a Cloud NAT with Google Kubernetes Engine.

+NOTE: You must create the Cloud Router in the same region as the instances that use Cloud NAT.
+This configuration allows all instances in the region to use Cloud NAT for all primary and alias IP ranges.

 ### Create a Private Cluster
 * Create a private VPC
 ```